benjamintissotbenj/selling-mugs-project/README.md

 To communicate with [ChatGPT](https://openai.com/blog/openai-api) and [Stable Diffusion](https://stablediffusionapi.com/), the project needs access to `OPENAI_API_KEY` and `STABLE_DIFFUSION_API_KEY` environment variables to communicate smoothly with these APIs.

+##### Automated content

+Every day at a given time, the server will launch its own mug-creation script to continue populating the database day after day with new mug designs.
+Administrators can choose to keep or delete these mugs, thus making the maintenance of a clean store much easier.

 ### Frontend